 Leave Baby Animals Alone, Watch for Deer

-The North Dakota Game and Fish Department offers a simple message to well-intentioned humans who want to pick up and rescue what appear to be orphaned baby animals this time of year – don’t touch them.
-Whether it is a young fawn, duckling, cottontail rabbit or a songbird, it is better to just leave them alone.
+The North Dakota Game and Fish Department offers a simple message to well-intentioned humans who want to pick up and rescue what appear to be orphaned baby animals this time of year: Don’t touch them.
+Whether it is a young fawn, duckling, cottontail rabbit or a songbird, it is better to leave them alone.

 More often than not, young animals are not abandoned or deserted, and the mother is probably nearby.
-Young wildlife are purposely placed into seclusion by their mothers to protect them from predators.
+Young wildlife are purposely secluded by their mothers to protect them from predators.